Stars who have never won an Oscar

 Samuel L. Jackson

-Close holds the record of the actress who has received the most Oscar nominations without having ever won.
-She’s got seven in total: Her first three came all in a row, and were all for Best Supporting Actress, for The World According to Garp in 1983, The Big Chill in 1984, and The Natural in 1985.
-She lost those three races to Jessica Lange, Linda Hunt, and Peggy Ashcroft, respectively.
+Glenn Close holds the record of the actress who has received the most Oscar nominations without having ever won.
+She’s got eight in total — including one in 2021, for Best Supporting Actress in Hillbilly Elegy, which could knock her off this list for good (despite the film’s critical bashing).
+Before that, her first three came all in a row, and were all for Best Supporting Actress, for The World According to Garp in 1983, The Big Chill in 1984, and The Natural in 1985.
+She lost those races to Jessica Lange, Linda Hunt, and Peggy Ashcroft, respectively.
 Close’s other four nominations were all for Best Actress: In 1988 she was nominated for her performance in Fatal Attraction; in 1989, for Dangerous Liaisons; in 2012, for Albert Nobbs; and in 2019, for The Wife.
-She’s 0 for 4 in that category as well, having lost to Cher, Jodie Foster, Meryl Streep, and Olivia Colman.
+She’s 0 for 4 in that category too, having lost to Cher, Jodie Foster, Meryl Streep, and Olivia Colman.

 Sigourney Weaver has been nominated three times, including twice in the same year: At the 1989 ceremony, she was up for both the Best Actress (for Gorillas in the Mist) and Best Supporting Actress (for Working Girl) statuettes; they went to Jodie Foster and Geena Davis, respectively.
 This double disappointment came just two years after her first nomination, for Best Actress for Aliens.
 She lost that year to Marlee Matlin.